Kabney

 Kabney is worn over the traditional coat gho; it runs from the left shoulder to the right hip, and is worn at special occasions or when visiting a dzong.

-Saffron kabney,in Bhutan, stand as a symbol for Druk Gyalpo, king, and Je Khenpo, chief abbot.
-Likewise, blue kabney stand for legislature, green stand for judiciary, orange stand for cabinets, and white stand for common men of Bhutan.
+Likewise, blue stands for the legislature, green for the judiciary, orange for the cabinets, and white for the common men of Bhutan.

-Moreover, some kabney have stripes with different colors, which also differs with one’s rank.
+Moreover, some kabney have stripes with different colours, which also differ with one’s rank.
 Gho with orange kabney is the traditional and national dress for men in Bhutan.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More